/1. Two Sum

 Arrays57.2% acceptance

 Given an integer array input_array and an integer target_sum, return a list containing the indices of two distinct elements in input_array whose sum equals target_sum.
-Each input is guaranteed to have exactly one solution.
-The same element cannot be used twice.
+Each input will have exactly one solution, and you may not use the same element twice.
 The order of indices in the output does not matter.

 Example 1